 - A verified statement of the person to be employed must be filed setting forth the person's connections with the debtor, creditors, any other party in interest, their respective attorneys and accountants, the U.S. Trustee or any person employed in the office of the United States Trustee.
 Note that any connections with any party on the case must be disclosed, even if no conflict of interest arises.
 A person might have a connection to a party on the case but still be disinterested.
 For instance, if the person being employed is the debtor's uncle, that connection must still be disclosed even if the uncle has no financial connections with the debtor.
 The Statement may be included in the Motion or filed separately using Bankruptcy > Miscellaneous > Verified Statement re: Application to Employ.

 - Filing party is responsible for uploading a proposed order.

-- Chapter 11 cases only: A a 21-day objection notice must be included with the Application.
+- Chapter 11 and 12 cases only: A a 21-day objection notice must be included with the Application.
 The notice must contain the information required by S. D. Ind.
 B-2014-1.

 1. Log into CM/ECF.